What do psychologists do?

 Psychotherapy is a process where the therapist uses psychological methods in the treatment of mental problems.
 Grounded in dialogue, it provides a supportive environment that allows you to talk openly with someone who is objective and non-judgemental.
 During a session with your psychologist you can experience the use of methods such as talk-therapy, body exercises or the use of creative means like drawing, painting, music and other creative outlets to get you where you want to be.
 Overall, you and your psychologist will work together to identify and change the thoughts and behaviour patterns that are keeping you from feeling your best.

-Many years of counselling experience has made it possible for me to offer psychotherapy in a safe and conducive space for most adult or young adult issues and conditions.
+Many years of counselling experience has made it possible for me to offer psychotherapy in a safe and conducive space for most adult or young adult individual issues and conditions where professional psychological help is called for.
 This could be anxiety, depression or trauma.
-It could be existential crisis or dealing with serious illness or bereavement.
+It could be existential crisis or dealing serious illness.

 The foundational principles